Vancouver Canucks: 1982 Stanley Cup run

-Entering the Finals against the New York Islanders, the Canucks were the first team from Western Canada to play for the Stanley Cup in 56 years, when the Victoria Cougars reached the 1926 Stanley Cup Finals.
-It also marked the first-ever coast-to-coast Stanley Cup Finals.
-Competing against the Islanders – the Stanley Cup champions of the previous two years, who had finished with 41 points more than Vancouver in the regular season standings – Vancouver took the first game to overtime.
+Entering the Stanley Cup Final against the New York Islanders, the Canucks were the first team from Western Canada to play for the Stanley Cup in 56 years, when the Victoria Cougars reached the 1926 Stanley Cup Final.
+It also marked the first-ever coast-to-coast Stanley Cup Final.
+Competing against the Islanders—the Stanley Cup champions of the previous two years, who had finished with 41 points more than Vancouver in the regular season standings—Vancouver took the first game to overtime.
 In the final minute of the extra period, Canucks defenceman and fan favourite Harold Snepsts gave the puck away with an errant pass from behind his net, leading to a Mike Bossy goal.
 Like the first game, the Canucks held a 3–2 lead after the first two periods in the second game, but were not able to keep their lead, and lost 6–4.
 The Canucks were unable to complete their Cinderella run and were swept, losing their next two games by 3–0 and 3–1 scores.
 The 1982 playoffs proved to be the last year in which Vancouver won a playoff series until 1992.